Bike & Sail the Highlands of Scotland

 Skill Level — Moderate–Difficult

-This tour is classified as a moderate to difficult bike and sail adventure.
-The daily distances range from 12 to 37 mi.
-(20 to 60 km) on very hilly terrain.
+All bike tours require participants to have a basic level of fitness and the ability to safely control their bikes.
+There is always ample time to complete each tour.
+The guides will provide detailed information each day about the difficulty level of the upcoming tour.
+The daily distances range from 12 to 32 mi.
+(20 to 55 km) on very hilly terrain.
 The majority of the route is on quiet country asphalted roads but, at times, field paths are also used.
 This tour involves some longer and steeper ascents.

 Please note that strong headwinds may also be encountered.
 The daily program depends on the weather and the captain’s discretion.